z-george-ma/saga/README.md

 ```

 Notes:
-1. It is a deliberate design decision that `saga.call` does not pass in a `state` - state is internal to the saga instance.
+1. It is a deliberate design decision that `saga.call` does not take `state` - state is internal to the saga instance.
 2. `saga.call` can only overwrite pending sagas.
 If the saga is running it will throw a `ConcurrencyException`

 ### How do I deal with poisoned messages?